 Welcome to the world of in-app purchases!
 It’s essential for parents and kids to know what in-apps are, how they work, and how to make smart(er) decisions about them.
 Just because an app is free doesn’t mean that it won’t cost you anything.
 In-app purchases can add up quickly.
 Here’s what you and your kids need to know.

-An in-app purchase is pretty much exactly what it sounds like: buying goods or services from inside an application (like a game or a meditation program) on your smartphone, tablet, or other mobile devices.
+An in-app purchase is pretty much exactly what it sounds like: buying goods or services from inside an application (like a video game or a meditation program) on your smartphone, tablet, or other mobile devices.

 In-app purchases might let you level up more quickly in a game, get access to premium content or features, or enjoy an ad-free version of the app.
 For example, your kid might want to buy a $4.99 pack of coins in Pokémon GO in order to be able to evolve their Pokémon faster or spend money on V-Bucks to purchase Fortnite skins.